BITsmyoon/CleanSeqU/README.md

 ### Results

 The `cleanseq_u_decontam()` function returns a list containing three data frames.
+Each data frame provides different aspects of the decontamination results:

+*   **`decontaminated_asv_table`**: Decontaminated ASV count data frame.
+This table contains counts of ASVs that are highly likely to be contaminants set to 0 by applying the contaminant removal algorithm.
+This table is suitable for downstream analysis.

+*   **`exclude_asv`**: Data frame of removed contaminant ASV IDs.
+This table lists ASV IDs identified as contaminants and the `case` (case_2, case_3, etc.) in which each ASV was removed.
+It is useful for checking which ASVs were removed and the reasons for their removal.

+*   **`include_asv`**: Data frame of non-removed ASV IDs (potential true signal).
+This table contains ASV IDs that were likely contaminants but were not removed.
+These ASVs might represent potential true biological signals, and further review may be needed during downstream analysis.

-Example outputs are as follows:
+Example outputs of these data frames are as follows:

 1. Names of the returned list: